-We’ve been on quite a few lines over the years, but I’m always looking for recommendations, so I’ve asked a number of other blogs for their favourite steam train adventures too.
+We’ve been on quite a few heritage railway lines over the years, but I’m always looking for recommendations, so I’ve asked a number of other bloggers for their favourite steam train adventures too.
 It’s worth knowing that under 5’s often travel for free, and we definitely made use of this offer when my son was smaller.

 We live really close to the Buckinghamshire Railway Centre at Quainton.
 Again, we’ve enjoyed Days Out With Thomas here and it’s often somewhere my son and his Dad disappear to for some quality time together.
-The line itself is quite short, but there are often miniature railways running as well as model railway layouts.
+The line itself is quite short, but there are often miniature railways running as well as model railway layouts and a museum.

 A few years before that we’d joined friends for a day out exploring the Bodmin & Wenford Railway.